“Ah, yes, divorce … from the Latin word meaning to rip out a man’s genitals through his wallet.”

 Unfortunately, it’s neither that easy nor that cheap.

 Besides Emotional Costs, There Are Financial Costs to Divorce Too

 As much as we’d like to believe that all we have to do is stroke the tiny check to the bus stop attorney, it’s never that easy, and it’s never that cheap to get a divorce.
-Here are some of the other, unmentioned costs to the divorce.
+Here are some of the other, unmentioned costs of the divorce.

-The attorney is rarely as cheap as he advertises.
+- The attorney is rarely as cheap as he advertises.
 Yes, it is possible to qualify for the super-cheap rate that is being advertised to get you in the door and to get you committed to the attorney in the first place.
-Chances are very, very high that you don’t qualify for that rate unless you have only been married for a very short time and have a mutually-agreed upon divorce where everything is already settled.
+Chances are very, very high that you don’t qualify for that rate unless you have only been married for a very short time and have a mutually agreed-upon divorce where everything is already settled.
 Simply put, don’t expect to pay the advertised rates.

-Splitting assets have costs too.
+- Splitting assets has costs too.
 If you own a house together and there’s a lot of equity in the house, then you’re probably going to have to sell the house to create the liquidity to settle the divorce.
 That will probably cost around 6% in Realtors’ commissions and then you’ll have a few thousand in closing costs.
 Money, meet fire.

 Unfortunately, divorce comes with emotional and financial costs, and most people in the throes of a divorce aren’t thinking about financial costs.
 They simply want to get the whole process over with because they’re mentally exhausted from dealing with the entire situation.
 Attorneys, no matter how good they are or how many billboards they occupy, are rarely equipped to understand the entirety of the financial picture of divorce.
 Make sure if you are in this unfortunate situation that you seek appropriate financial planning advice before you sign the divorce paperwork lest you find that the divorce costs you much more than you expected it to.